polymerdao/monomer/docs/docs/learn/l2-mempool.md

 Monomer exposes the standard Cosmos [BroadcastTX](https://docs.cosmos.network/api#tag/Service/operation/BroadcastTx) API endpoint for submitting [cometbft transactions](https://pkg.go.dev/github.com/cometbft/cometbft/types#Tx) directly to the rollup chain.

-These transactions are stored in a simple mempool, and included in blocks on a first-come-first-serve basis.
+These transactions are stored in a simple mempool, and included in blocks on a first-come, first-served basis.

 :::note
 There are no modifications to the standard cometbft transaction format.
 This means that any client that can construct a cometbft transaction can interact with the Monomer rollup chain.